sboesebeck/morphium/docs/poppydb.md

 network partition later promotes node B, which still has version 2 of the file on local disk — B's apply is skipped (`appliedVersion 3 >= file version 2`, logged at INFO) instead of rolling passwords back to the older file's contents.
 Re-applying the *same* version is likewise a no-op;
 only a strictly higher version triggers a new apply.
+Known exception: the gate reads the replicated meta document, so a node elected primary while still mid-resync — after its local `admin.system.version` has been cleared for the resync but before the primary's snapshot has landed — sees no meta document and re-applies its own file regardless of version; this is a pre-existing election-timing gap tracked as a follow-up, not a property of the version gate itself.

 **Rotation flow:** edit the file (bump `version`), roll out the new file to every node, then rolling-restart (or just let the next election re-run the leadership hook, in election mode).